Trump faces mounting demands to leave office or face impeachment for inciting Capitol mob attack

 The president has discussed pardoning himself, but no formal papers have been drawn up, according to person familiar with the matter, and he has given no orders to draw them up.
 Another close adviser to Trump said there also have been discussions about preemptive pardons for top White House aides who have been in the closest proximity to the president.

-The official who would be in charge of overseeing the pardon effort — White House counsel Pat Cipollone — has himself considering resigning, although he has been flooded with calls from Republican senators urging him to stay put, according to people familiar with the matter.
+The official who would be in charge of overseeing the pardon effort — White House Counsel Pat Cipollone — was himself considering resigning, although he has been flooded with calls from Republican senators urging him to stay put, according to people familiar with the matter.

 Various legal experts believe the president cannot pardon himself.
 A conservative former federal judge, J. Michael Luttig, wrote in a Washington Post opinion piece last month that Trump cannot do so.
 A self-pardon, he wrote, “would grievously offend the animating constitutional principle that no man, not even the president, is above and beyond the law.”